 Usually publishers will give you the rights to:

 - archive the final author version of your book chapter (or article etc) in a repository.
-Since 1st September 2011 and the roll-out of LUPIN, Loughborough University requires that staff submit a copy of all academic journal articles, conference papers and book chapters to the Institutional Repository.
+Since 1st September 2011 and the roll-out of LUPIN, Loughborough University requires that staff submit a copy of all academic journal articles, conference papers and book chapters to the Research Repository.

 - To disseminate individual copies to colleagues.